Linuxfabrik/lfops/README.md

 ## Documentation

+Full documentation is available at [linuxfabrik.github.io/lfops](https://linuxfabrik.github.io/lfops/).
+It is automatically built and deployed on every push to `main`.

 * **Ansible Roles**: Each role has its own README file in [`roles/<role_name>/`](roles/).
 * **Ansible Plugins**: Available through `ansible-doc`.
 For example: `ansible-doc linuxfabrik.lfops.gpg_key`.
 * **Changelog**: [CHANGELOG.md](CHANGELOG.md)